Contributing

 Run the existing Go tests and the Docusaurus build before you send a change for review.

-If you touch provider packaging or workspace execution, also run the example provider flow:
+If you touch provider packaging or workspace execution, also run the relevant fixture commands from TEST_PROVIDERS.md.
+Use make e2e-local when you need to keep the legacy echo-provider flow covered.